Leach v Hillcrest Children’s Services Ltd Posted In: Case Law

 Legal BodyEmployment Tribunal (ET)

-Type of Claim / JurisdictionSickness and Absence, Pay and Conditions of Employment
+Type of Claim / JurisdictionAbsence and Sickness, Pay

 The claimant worked for the respondent as a Teaching Assistant.
 However, she was initially engaged as a bank worker from October 2018 with a contract being given to her on 27th September 2019.
 She began work in October 2019 under this new contract and on 10th October she injured her ankle at work.
 She tried to continue working but had to go off in November and did not return to work until her employment was terminated in September 2020.